BAMBA!

 my destined solitude?

-But then a flash,
+But then a crack, a flash,

 a frozen moment of light.